Air Philippines Flight 541: Aftermath

 Villagers on the island said the plane was flying at low altitude and hit the top of a coconut tree, which knocked off part of its wing.
 They said it appeared the plane tried to pull up under full engine power, but failed and crashed.
 The plane caught fire when it came down in a coconut grove.
 Airport officials said skies were foggy at the time of the accident.
 Twenty-one of the victims were never identified and were buried in a mass grave.

-Francisco Bangoy International Airport did not have full equipment for instrument landings at that time, and visual landings had been suspended several minutes before the crash.
+Francisco Bangoy International Airport did not have instrument landing equipment at the time, and visual landings had been cancelled several minutes before the crash.